mcespedes99/hippunfold/docs/getting_started/outputs.rst

 .. image:: ../images/laplace.png
   :width: 600

-Note that these images have been resampled to ``space-corobl`` which is the space in which most processing is done.
+Note that these images have been resampled to ``space-corobl`` which is the space in which most processing is done internally.
+These can be seen in the ``work/`` output directory or specified as a possible output space.

 Image Transforms